mskoenz/arduino_crash_course/README.txt

 08: goto program/empty_template
 09: now call make with an arduino attached and everything should work

+10: in order not to open ports with sudo all the time, add yourself to the dialout group: "sudo adduser username dialout" and check if it worked "groups username"

 Mac:

 01: clone/fork this repo